 From the earth Fomalhaut is 23 light years away, located at the mouth of the Southern Fish, Piscis Austrinus (also known as Piscis Australes), in the region of the southern autumn sky.

-In the heavens the fish can be seen drinking water flowing from the jar of Aquarius; old pictorial sky maps depict the Southern Fish drinking the water flowing from the jug of Aquarius.
-Other stories credit the stellar fish swallowing the waters of the water of the great deluge, thus saving the world.
+In the heavens the fish can be seen drinking water flowing from the jar of Aquarius ~ old pictorial sky maps depict the Southern Fish drinking the water flowing from the jug of Aquarius.
+Other stories credit the stellar fish swallowing the waters of the great deluge, thus saving the world.

-Because it contains the first magnitude star Fomalhaut, Piscis Austrinus is more noticeable than the constellation Pisces in the night sky.
-This name Fomalhaut comes from the Arabic meaning Fish's Mouth, which is how Ptolemy described it.
+Because it contains the first magnitude star Fomalhaut, Piscis Austrinus is more noticeable in the night sky than the zodiacal constellation Pisces.
 It has also been referred to as the Solitary One, for there are no other bright stars located in its proximity.

-During the Persian empire of 3000 B.C., Fomalhaut (along with Regulus, Aldebaran, and Antares) came to be known as one of the four royal stars of the heavens, considered the sentinels watching over other stars.
+During the Persian empire circa 3000 B.C., Fomalhaut (along with Regulus, Aldebaran, and Antares) came to be known as one of the four royal stars of the heavens, seen as the sentinels watching over other stars.
 These four stars have been used as navigation points thoughout the centuries.
 As the Watcher of the South, Fomalhaut then marked the winter solstice, whereas now it culminates at midnight at the end of August.